MesecevaKci/deepRL_banana_navigation/README.md

 ### Setup

+The project uses
+- Python 3.6 with necessary packages: numpy, random, collections, matplotlib
+- PyTorch v0.4
-The project uses Python 3, PyTorch v0.4 and pre-built Unity Banana environment.
+- and the pre-built Unity Banana environment.

 Depending on the operating system, the pre-built Unity environment can be downloaded from:

 - Linux: click [here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)